dancard32/spotify-player/README.md

 Enabling the python script to auto-run on boot can be done by using *crontab* to run a shell script that starts the script on boot.
 For detailed instructions, refer to [Raspberry Pi Launch Python Script on Startup](https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/)

 ---
+## Printing Album Art
+Included in this repository is the *genPhotos.py* file that will automatically generate the album art to be printed, cut out and pasted onto a blank card to pose as a modern record.
+All that is required is enabling the *boolean* to automatically pull the album art from Spotify - else you'll have to manually populate the album cover art folder with photos of your choice.

+## 3D Printing Jukebox

+---
 ## Credits
 This repository and project is based upon the work of [talaexe's Sptoify-RFID-Record-Player](https://github.com/talaexe/Spotify-RFID-Record-Player) and expanded upon to allow more features and scalability.
+Additionally, this work extensively uses [Spotipy](https://spotipy.readthedocs.io/en/2.19.0/) of which is the Python library that allows Web API calls to Spotify.
+Finally, this also extensively uses the [Raspotify](https://github.com/dtcooper/raspotify) library to integrate with Raspberry Pi and Spotify to allow music playing.

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) prohibits the use of this for commercialization, but allows downloading editing/sharing amongst the community.
 If there is a request to commercialize, contact me personally via email at [dcard@umich.edu](mailto:dcard@umich.edu)